Kies op maat

 After completion of the Societal Transitions course the student is able to:

-• Conduct, as a group, a sociotechnical and multi-scalar transitions analysis and translate these analyses into scientific reports
+Conduct, as a group, a sociotechnical and multi-scalar transitions analysis and translate these analyses into reports and presentations

 Ingangseisen